Trump's energy pick Perry softens stance on climate change

 "I didn't approve it.
 I don't approve of it.
 I don't need that information," Perry said.

-Perry said much of his focus running the department would be on renewing the U.S. nuclear weapons arsenal.
-More than half of the department's $32.5 billion budget goes to maintaining nuclear weapons and cleaning up nuclear waste.
+Perry said much of his focus running the department would be on renewing America's nuclear weapons arsenal.

 "As a former Air Force pilot during the days of the Cold War, I understand the deterrent value of our nuclear weapons systems, and the vital role they play in keeping the peace," he said.